StarterInc/StackGen/src/docs/content/docs/introducing.md

     - resources
 ---

-> ##Don't Refactor, Regenerate!

-StackGen is an application generation and automation platform that uses robust, scalable data-based service engines with built-in encryption to deliver amazing software in less time for less money.
+**StackGen&trade;** is an application generation and automation platform that uses robust, scalable data-based service engines with built-in encryption to deliver amazing software in less time for less money.

 > the StackGen Professional